 I live in Miramichi but my research is based in Charlotte County - Which branch should I join?

 This is a personal decision.
 If you wish to become directly involved in branch activities, it would likely be more convenient to join the branch nearest your residence.
 This allows you to network with other genealogists and participate in their seminars and activities which makes you a better researcher.
 If you have no desire to become involved in local activities, then we would suggest joining the branch nearest the area of your main research interests.
 Doing so will put you in touch with information and other researchers concentrated on that same region of the province.

-Some branches permit a "second" or "dual" membership at a reduced cost, facilitating those who wish to join two or more branches.
-Details are provided on the Membership Forms or can be obtained by contacting individual branches directly.
+Yes.
+We offer a "dual" membership at a reduced cost for those wishing to join two or more branches.
+Details are provided through the on-line joining process or on the Membership form.

 Contacting NBGS, Inc.: